cseanc/Pluralism-Rails/README.md

-# Ruby-Rails-Mac-Note
+# Ruby-Rails-Note
-Notes on Ruby and Ruby on Rails on macOS
+Notes on Ruby and Ruby on Rails

 ## Setup / Version Management